Chart Color Schemes

 North Rothbury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified nine projects that could impact the area, with key ones being Huntlee New Town, Woolworths Huntlee Retail Centre, Huntlee Local Water Centre 2, and Thomas St, North Rothbury - Road and Drainage Upgrades.
-The following list details those likely to be most relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine projects that are expected to impact this area.
+Notable projects include Huntlee New Town, Woolworths Huntlee Retail Centre, Huntlee Local Water Centre 2, and Thomas St., North Rothbury - Road and Drainage Upgrades.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.